flowground/amazonaws-com-backup-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeRestoreJob
-### Returns metadata associated with a restore job that is specified by a job ID.
+> Returns metadata associated with a restore job that is specified by a job ID.<br/>

 #### Input Parameters
 * `restoreJobId` - _required_